 Proving Negligence in a Medical Malpractice Lawsuit

 For a medical malpractice suit, you must prove that your doctor was negligent in his duties to you.
 This can be difficult, but not impossible.
 To prove this, your attorney will examine all medical records pertaining to your treatment, and will likely contact an expert witness to review your records as well.
-A qualified medical expert is often a physician in the same field at the defendant.
+A qualified medical specialist is often a physician in the same field at the defendant.
 Without their testimony, it can be impossible to take your case to court.

 - Your expert witness will form their opinion based on the following: